-In the morning, it's time to walk around the local bazaars to buy souvenirs.
+In the morning, we take a short flight from Sucre to a lowland tropical city of Santa Cruz.
+It is time to walk around the local bazaars to buy souvenirs.
 An excellent gift will be a bright alpaca wool poncho, or Bolivian trademark multi-colored textile products - clothes, handbags, hats.
 Also popular are souvenirs made from salt and Mentizan ointment made from eucalyptus and menthol, which Bolivians use to treat all diseases.

-We fly to La Paz.
-There we transfer to the flight home.
+Next morning we go to the airport and fly home.
 Our trip to Bolivia is over.
 Thank you for exploring this vibrant country with us!